lnfran85/HOBOS/README.md

 ## DONE

-1º CHECK THE FILES  (done)
-Some HOBOS were translocated between places.
-It is expectable that (for example) the HOBO located on SJD with the serial number 23456 were moved to SPM, maintaining (or not) the code and adding more information on its label.
-CHECK TO AVOID crosserrors

-2º FILTER BY PLACE AND CHECK OUTLEIRS
+1º FILTER BY PLACE AND CHECK OUTLEIRS
 For each place I will check the values of temperature and luminosity to detect outliers from malfunction of the datalogger.
 After this checking, all files cleaned will be merged into one single file.
 For temperature I replaced the values above 50ºC to NAN values.
 I have done that, because I discarded the NAN values to estimate the mean temperature by month, but I did not discard the daily associated values of light.
 Nevertheless, this replacement need to be more accurated, also considering potential light outliers

-3º ANALYSIS OF THE DATA
+2º ANALYSIS OF THE DATA
 I have done a preliminary analysis of the São Jacinto data, and I obtained some results.
 By one hand, as expected, the temperature (in average) apparently increases throughout the time; but on the other hand, an unexpected decrease on light have been happened.
 I am not sure why.
 Probably, It could be explained by:

 (a) The position of the datalogger varied during the year